earthbucks/earthbucks/docs/prompt.md

   as negative zero.
 - The unnamed push operations that push small amounts of data have been removed.
   Only PUSHDATA1, PUSHDATA2, and PUSHDATA4 are allowed.
+- I have removed VER, RESERVED, and NOP operations from the script language.

 Smalltoshi Impamoto
 Chief Imp at ImpStack